carlosp420/PyPhyloGenomics_ms/MS.md

-We validated those exons by searching for these exons in published genomes of other Lepidoptera species, such as *Danaus* [@zhan2011], *Heliconius* [@dasmahapatra2012] and *Manduca* <http://agripestbase.org/manduca/>.
+We validated those exons by searching for these exons in published genomes of other Lepidoptera species, such as *Danaus* [@zhan2011], *Heliconius* [@dasmahapatra2012] and *Manduca* (<http://agripestbase.org/manduca/>).
-This search is automated by using functions in our module BLAST that take as input the list of genes from *Bombyx mori*, and the file with genomic sequences from the other model species.
+This search is automated by using functions in our module BLAST that take as input the list of genes from *Bombyx mori*, and the genomic sequences from the other model species.
 During validation, PyPhyloGenomics creates FASTA format files by appending matching sequences from the tested genomes.
 It also automates the alignment of sequences by using the software MUSCLE.

-PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers. primer4clades is a web service based on the CODEHOP strategy for primer design [@contreras2009] (it is recomended that automated alignments and primers are analyzed carefully to ensure good quality).
+PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to *primer4clades* [@contreras2009] and receiving the designed primers.
+*primer4clades* is a web service based on the
+CODEHOP strategy for primer design [@rose1998].
+It is recomended that automated alignments and primers are analyzed carefully to ensure good quality.
 After this step, one can have numerous candidate genes ready to be sequenced across novel Lepidoptera species using NGS techniques.

-## Sample preparation for Next Generation Sequencing in Ion Torrent
+## Sample preparation for Next Generation Sequencing in the Ion Torrent PGM
 We followed the library preparation protocol for NGS by @meyer2010 with minor modifications  for the Ion Torrent technology.
 This method consists in attaching and index